papichoolo/healthchatbot/README.md

 # healthchatbot

-Make a general physician chatbot, by fine tuning a pre-existing LLM by using our own datasets, and then making a chatbot infrastructure
+- Make a general physician chatbot, by fine-tuning a pre-existing LLM by using our datasets, and then making a chatbot infrastructure
+- TODO : AutoGPTQ Fine Tuning